 What information should a certificate of liability insurance contain?

 Most insurers issue the certificate on standard forms.
 These forms are published by the Association for Operations Research and Development or ACORD.
-However, some insurers prefer to use their forms; in either case, the certificates must have information from our company’s commercial liability insurance.
+However, some insurers prefer to use their own forms; in either case, the certificates must have information from our company’s commercial liability insurance.

 - Name and address of insurance agent or broker